folio-org/folio-org.github.io/guides/branch-preview.md

 processes occur in addition to existing quality gates (unit tests, SonarQube, etc).

-* The base set of backend FOLIO modules used in the PR are derived from releases specified in the master branch of platform-core and platform-complete (see 'install.json').
+* The base set of backend FOLIO modules used in the PR are derived from releases specified in the master branch of platform-complete (see 'install.json').
 However, there are cases where, in order to adequately test new functionality in a frontend module, replacing a released module with an unreleased version may be necessary to include in the PR.
 This can be accomplished by specifying the backend module you want to substitute for the